Engee documentation

 Block usage reuse

-The SharedCode tab of the source code C Function allows you to specify the common code available for data and function exchange between block instances with the same Function name.
-C Function with the same Function name.
+The SharedCode tab of the source code of the C Function block allows you to specify the common code available for sharing data and functions between instances of the C Function blocks with the same name in the parameters Function name.

-In order to use the SharedCode functionality, you need to create a block C Function, specify a Function name for it, and then save that block to user library user library 1.
-It can then be added to the model in several places, where it will retain access to common data and functions.
-As a result, modelling creates only one common shared library and one set of functions that is used by all instances of this block C Function.
+To use the SharedCode functionality, you need to create a block C Function, name it in the parameters Function name, and then save that block to user library user library 1.
+The block can then be added to the model in several places where it will retain access to common data and functions.
+As a result, modelling creates only one common shared library and one set of functions that is used by all instances of the block C Function.

-When generating code for blocks with the same Function name, only the shared functions init, step and term are created, and the code from the SharedCode tab is added to the project once.
-This simplifies code management and ensures that common data is available in all instances of the block C Function.
+When generating code for blocks with the same name in the Function name parameters, only the shared functions init, step and term are created, and the code from the SharedCode tab is added to the project once.
+This simplifies code management and provides access to common data in all instances of the block C Function.

 Working variables

-The WorkVariables tab of a block C Function allows you to set static work variables that remain specific to each block instance, even if several blocks have the same Function name value.
-These work variables are similar to parameters, but differ in their ability to change their values from the block’s source code at runtime.
+The WorkVariables tab of the C Function block allows you to set static working variables that remain specific to each block instance, even if multiple blocks have the same value for the parameters Function name.
+These working variables are similar to parameters, but differ in their ability to change their values from the block’s source code at runtime.
 This approach allows you to store and modify data that is only used within a particular block instance.

-For each work variable on the WorkVariables tab, a name (Name) and size in bytes (Size in bytes) are specified.
-Inside the source code, these variables are accessible via a pointer to the Work structure, which is present in the interfaces of all three block functions: step, init, and term.
+For each working variable, the WorkVariables tab specifies Name and Size in bytes.
+Within the source code, these variables are accessible via a pointer to the Work structure, which is present in the interfaces of all three block functions: step, init, and term.
+Example:

 work variable 1

 Alignment is used here in the source code, where the is_aligned macro checks that the variables are aligned correctly.
-The variables work_variable1 and work_variable3 are predefined on the WorkVariables tab and are available through the Work structure.
+The variables work_variable1 and work_variable3 are predefined on the tab WorkVariables and are available through the structure Work.

 Working with arrays

-When data is transferred from Julia to C code, it is important to consider differences in indexing and array structure.
-This is relevant for multidimensional arrays, which can be transposed (change index order) during transfer.
+When data is passed from Julia to C code, it is important to consider the differences in indexing and array structure.
+This is relevant for multidimensional arrays, which can be transposed (change the order of the indexes) during transfer.
 Below are the main points to consider when working with arrays:

 For more information about working with arrays.

 • One-dimensional arrays - when passing a one-dimensional array from Julia to C, the array retains its structure.
-Indexing in C starts from 0, so when referring to array elements you need to take this shift into account.
-For example, if a one-dimensional array is written as a = [1, 2, 3] in the parameters of a C-function block, then in C:
+Indexing in C starts from 0, so when accessing array elements you need to take this shift into account.
+For example, if a one-dimensional array is written as a = [1, 2, 3] in the block parameter C Function, then in C:

 #include <stdio.h>